 Little data on current circulation around Tutuila is available, and almost no data on circulation over the reef flat has been collected (CH2M HILL, 1984; Jacob et al., 2012; Wiles et al., 2012).
 Militello et al. (2003) modeled wave-induced setup on reef flats and developed stage-frequency relationships for large tropical storms and hurricanes in American Samoa.
 Thompson and Demirbilek (2002) characterized offshore wave climate from data collected near Western Samoa (1985-1990), and used numerical modeling to simulate wave propagation dynamics in Pago Pago Harbor.
 Vetter et al (2013) deployed wave/tide gauges in Faga'alu Bay on the southern forereef and reef flat, and an ADCP in the 'ava, for one year (2012-2013).
 Vetter (2013) concluded flow dynamics in the bay were predominantly forced by waves breaking over the southern reef crest, and the wave influence increased linearly with tide height.
-Using an estimate of total lagoon volume, Vetter (2013) calculated flushing time varied from thirty-three hours during low wave height, to less than two hours during conditions when peak significant wave height was 1.6 m, and mean current speed out of the main channel was 0.14 m/sec.
+Using an estimate of total lagoon volume, Vetter (2013) calculated flushing time varied from thirty-three hours during low wave height, to less than two hours during conditions when peak significant wave height was 1.6 m, and mean current speed out of the main channel was 0.14 m/s.

-Study Area
+STUDY AREA

-Faga'alu Bay, on the island of Tutuila, American Samoa (14.290 S, 170.677 W) is a V-shaped, reef-fringed embayment at the mouth of a small, steep-sided watershed (2.48 km2)(Figure 1).
-An anthropogenically altered, vertical-walled, 10-20m deep paleo-stream channel extends from the mouth of Faga'alu Stream eastward to Pago Pago Bay.
-This deep channel ('ava in Samoan language) divides the reef into a larger southern and a smaller northern section.
+Faga'alu Bay, on the island of Tutuila, American Samoa (14.290 S, 170.677 W) is a V-shaped, reef-fringed embayment at the mouth of a small (2.48 km2), steep-sided watershed (Figure 1).
+Faga'alu Bay is situated on the western side of Pago Pago Harbor where the surrounding high topography blocks wet-season northerly winds from October-April, but the bay is exposed to dry-season southeasterly tradewinds and accompanying short-period wind waves during May-September.
+Faga'alu is only open to a narrow window (south-southeast) of swell directions, and swells approaching from a southerly angle must refract to the west, reducing their energy.
+Offshore significant wave heights (Hs) from southerly and southeasterly directions are generally less than 2.5 m and rarely exceed 3.0 m.
+Peak wave periods (Tp) are generally about 9 s or less, rarely exceed 13 s but occasionally reach 25 s during austral winter storms (Thompson and Demirbilek, 2002).
+Vetter (2013) recorded peak significant wave heights on the fore reef in Faga'alu up to 1.7 m, but wave heights greater than 1.0 m were rare.

-Faga'alu Bay is situated on the western side of Pago Pago Harbor where the surrounding high topography blocks wet-season northerly winds (October-April), but the bay is exposed to dry-season southeasterly tradewinds and accompanying short-period wind waves (May-September).
-Faga'alu is only open to a narrow window of swell directions (S-SE) and swells approaching from a southerly angle must refract to the west to break directly on the reef, reducing the energy of breaking waves.
-Offshore significant wave heights (Hs) from southerly and southeasterly directions are generally less than 2.5 m and rarely exceed 3m.
-Wave periods (Tp) are generally about 9 sec or less, rarely exceed 13 sec but occasionally reach 25 sec during austral winter storms (Thompson and Demirbilek, 2002).
-Vetter (2013) recorded peak significant wave heights on the fore reef in Faga'alu up to 1.7 m but wave heights greater than 1m were rare.
-Wave-breaking is constrained to the shallow reef crests, the transitions between the steeply-sloping fore reef and the roughly horizontal reef flats.
-A microtidal regime (~0-1m) varies semi-diurnally, exposing parts of the shallow reef crest and reef flat at extreme low tides (<0 m MSL).
+Wave breaking is constrained to the shallow reef crests, the transitions between the steeply-sloping fore reef and the roughly horizontal reef flats.
+Faga’alu is characterized by a semi-diurnal, microtidal regime where parts of the shallow reef crest and reef flat are exposed at extreme low tides (<0 m MSL).
 Given that the reef crest is exposed at low tide, cross-reef transfer of wave energy and water flow is strongly dependent on the tidal stage and wave setup.
+An anthropogenically altered, vertical-walled, 5-10 m deep paleo-stream channel (‘awa) extends from the mouth of Faga'alu Stream eastward to Pago Pago Bay; this 'ava divides the reef into a larger southern and a smaller northern section.

-Methods
+METHODS